 Because ideas for stories can come from anywhere, when they do, I like to have a place to keep them together in one place to sit and stew until a later date.

 I read a lot, but I’m haphazard, multiple books at once, stopping and starting.
 It’s complicated.
 To regulate my crazy system, I’ve created a ‘bespoke’ reading list in my notebook, ten or so books that I colour in (very smugly) with a Nile-green colouring pencil when finished.

 Not only does this help keep my reading habits on track, making sure that I’m reading a variety of material is important to improving my craft as a writer.

-This is a relatively new thing I’m trying out—so far effective in helping me apply my own experience to universal and eternal story writing principles.
+Let’s get mathematical.
+This is a relatively new thing I’m trying out, so far effective in applying my own experience to universal and eternal story writing principles.

 * * *

-If there’s anything I haven’t mentioned that you think is useful, I’d be grateful if you let me know in the comments section below.
+If there’s anything I haven’t mentioned that you think is useful, I’d be grateful if you let me know.
 I’m always on the hunt for more ideas!